-The Pain Advocacy Coalition (PAC) is a resource for informed and empowered patients experiencing acute/ chronic/ intractable pain facing opioid prohibition and restrictive, over -reaching, draconian healthcare policy.
+The Pain Advocacy Coalition (PAC) is a resource to inform and empower patients experiencing acute, chronic, intractable pain facing opioid prohibition and restrictive, over -reaching, draconian healthcare policy.

 We are informed and empowered eAdvocates.

 Why is there a need for pain patients to advocate?

 A lot of patients are suffering in pain, and they are not receiving effective medical care, or they have lost access to medical care to manage their pain, as a result of recent healthcare policy changes.